bcgsc/LongStitch/README.md

 	- Ensure that all input files are in the current working directory, making soft-links if needed
 ```

+## Tips for running LongStitch
+### Optimizing k/w for ntLink step
+* The default k and w values for ntLink work generally well, but depending on your input data, you may get better results from tuning these parameters
+* Generally, we suggest k-mer sizes (k) around 24-40 and window sizes (w) in the 100-500 range
+* These values can be optimized using a grid search
+  * For example, using k-mer sizes 24, 32, 40 and window sizes 100, 250, 500, and trying all combinations

+### Running the default pipeline or including ARKS-long
+* The default LongStitch pipeline consists of Tigmint-long + ntLink, but you can also run an additional scaffolding step using ARKS-long by specifying `tigmint-ntLink-arks` as the target in your command
+* Different results from these steps are expected for different input data
+  * Some datasets will show more gains with the additional scaffolding step than others
+* Generally, if you want to be more conservative in terms of minimizing misassemblies and obtaining results faster, the default pipeline (`run`, Tigmint-long + ntLink) is recoomended.
+However, if you want to maximize scaffolding and contiguity, running the additional ARKS-long step (`tigmint-ntLink-arks`) is usually valuable
+* See the [LongStitch paper](https://doi.org/10.1101/2021.06.17.448848) for more details and examples

 ## License
 LongStitch Copyright (c) 2020 British Columbia Cancer Agency Branch.
 All rights reserved.